 Board of Advisors

-The Board of Advisors of the College of Engineering at the University of Texas at Arlington is a diverse group of volunteer leaders from business, academia, government agencies, and the community who advise and assist the College in creating and sustaining a preeminent institution of engineering education, research, and service.
+UTA's College of Engineering Board of Advisors s a diverse group of volunteer leaders from business, academia, government agencies and the community who advise and assist the College in creating and sustaining a preeminent institution of engineering education, research, and service.
 Board members are keenly interested in promoting cutting-edge research programs and in addressing engineering education issues – from preparing high school students to succeed in college to graduating outstanding engineers who will lead Texas in the high-technology economy.

-Members provide counsel to the Dean of the College, the faculty, and staff on strategy, important issues affecting the future of the college, programs, and external affairs.
-They engage in and assist with fund raising efforts to ensure excellence in programs and operations.
+Members provide counsel to the Dean, faculty and staff on strategy, important issues affecting the future of the college, programs, and external affairs.
+They also engage in and assist with fundraising efforts to ensure excellence in programs and operations.

 Engaging the Community - Board members help the College develop contacts in the business and industrial community, within the state, nationally and internationally to support research, education and outreach efforts.
 Board members also assist the College in identifying and securing major gift opportunities by providing introductions to individuals that could be instrumental in advancing the College.

 Being a Resource - Board members serve as a resource for expert consultation and perspective in support of the College vision by engaging in dialog with the Dean and the College leadership so that the College can intelligently plan long term strategies.
 Board members provide advice and act as a sounding board on a range of topics including College priorities, strategies, educational programs, research themes, partnerships, outreach, and curricula innovation (but not detailed curricula issues that would be discussed in the departmental advisory boards).
 Board members provide resources directly to the College at whatever level seems appropriate to them, while aiming for 100% participation by Board members.